apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/migration-kbcli.md

       The results update every 10 seconds.

       ![Timestamp](../../../img/pgsql-migration-timestamp.png)
-2. Pause the business and stop new business data from being written in the source.
+2. Pause the business and stop new business data from being written into the source.
 3. View the migration status again and ensure the migration task runs normally, lasting at least one minute.

    Refer to the operations in step 1 and observe whether the link is normal and the timestamp meets the expectation.